 It’s important to note that Lemonade renters insurance policies can cover others in your household – including spouses, blood relatives, and those related through an adoption – automatically.
 When you estimate the amount of coverage you need, make sure to include items owned by everyone if the plan is going to provide everyone with insurance.

 Significant others living together can also be on one policy, though it is for an additional cost.
 You cannot add a roommate to your policy unless they qualify as a relative or significant other.

 The process for getting a Lemonade home insurance policy is incredibly similar to the renter’s option.
 You’ll need to answer a few more questions and will have more coverage options to review, but what you have to do is essentially the same.

 It is important to note that Lemonade will only cover single-family homes through their home insurance option.
 If you own a multi-family building, like a duplex or apartment building, then you will need to look for coverage elsewhere.

-Is It Hard to File a Claim with Lemonade?
+How to File a Claim with Lemonade

 Filing a claim with Lemonade is incredibly simple.
 In total, it only takes about three minutes from beginning to end.

 Again, you’ll interact with an AI chatbot either one the site or in the app.
 You can let them know if you need a repair team quickly, the nature of the incident, and when it happened.